DanOlson/beer_list/README.md

 `require 'beer_list'`

-See what's on tap (as JSON):
+See what's on tap:

 ```
+# An array-like object
-BeerList.groveland_tap
+list = BeerList.groveland_tap

-BeerList.muddy_waters
+# As a hash
+list.to_hash

+# As JSON
+list.to_json
 ```